Discover Wiang Kum Kam, the first attempt at a capital before Chiang Mai, of which many remains remain to be explored today.

 Discover the sticky Bua Thong Waterfall, located between Chiang Mai and Chiang Dao, and enjoy the stunning rice paddy scenery along the way.

 When you say Thailand, you say rice fields!
-And what could be better than going to the most beautiful spot in my opinion.
-I'll take you to the rice terraces of Ban Pa Pong
+And what could be better than going to the most beautiful spot in my opinion?
+I'm taking you to the rice terraces of Ban Pa Pong Piang!

-An interesting option to get away from Chiang Mai, Chiang Dao is just 70 km further north of the ancient Lanna capital.
-The mountain dominating the region
+A great option to get away from Chiang Mai, Chiang Dao is just 70km further north of the ancient Lanna capital.
+The mountain dominating the area is one of the highest peaks in Thailand.

 Why is Chiang Mai one of the best places to experience Songkran?
 Festive atmosphere, northern traditions, and one of the largest water fights in the country!